They say…

 First sold beer: October 2013

-Always one of London’s most ambitious new breweries, Fourpure is now one of the biggest.
+Always one of London’s most ambitious new breweries, Fourpure became one of the biggest.
 Founded as the fourth Bermondsey brewery by former City technology firm executive Dan Lowe and his brother Tom, both homebrewers, it rejected the railway arch model in favour of the less restricted space of a conventional industrial unit between the lines at the southeast end of the strip, near Millwall FC’s New Den stadium.
 The name refers to the four traditional ingredients of beer.

 The Lowes recruited John Driebergen, formerly of Meantime, as head brewer and installed a 30 hl kit bought second-hand from Purity in Warwickshire, alongside a 1 hl pilot kit.
 From the start, the brewery was equipped with a canning line in a nearby unit, one of the first in a new London brewery.